I am delighted to be part of such an outstanding university as Illinois Institute of Technology.

 Part of what makes Illinois Tech so special is its ongoing mission to bring the promise of science, technology, engineering, and professional education to all people, especially those who are the first in their families to go to college, and to the most underserved.
 We were founded on that mission nearly 130 years ago, and we continue to meet that mission each day.
 Our graduates consistently lead the state in earnings, we are second in the nation in overall economic mobility among selective universities, and our alumni continue to create solutions for some of the world’s most pressing and important challenges.

-I am also very pleased to be joining a university that brings science and technology to life by making it possible to learn by discovering, inventing, creating, and translating.
+I am also very pleased to have joined a university that brings science and technology to life by making it possible to learn by discovering, inventing, creating, and translating.
 Illinois Tech is in the unique position of being the only tech-focused university in the great global city of Chicago.
 And this is a university that embodies the formal definition of technology: our faculty, students, and staff are dedicated to the useful application of knowledge for the betterment of humankind.

 Finally, I am enthusiastic about the many new initiatives at Illinois Tech, including the new Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship, which will advance Illinois Tech’s commitment to innovation, entrepreneurship, and experiential learning, and to fueling prosperity in the city of Chicago.